The evolving field of accounting presents new opportunities for data-savvy students

 “The analogy is language,” says Robert Brunner, Associate Dean for Innovation and Chief Disruption Officer at Gies College of Business at the University of Illinois at Urbana-Champaign, who is leading a campus-wide effort to integrate data science across curricula.
 “You could get by speaking English working in a foreign country, but you’d be more productive if you spoke the language.”

 By 2020, nearly 60 percent of employers believe data science and analytics skills will be necessary for finance and accounting managers, according to a 2016 survey.
 Aspiring and current accountants must learn these new tools in order to future-proof themselves and adapt to a changing field.
 “It’s critically important to realize artificial intelligence and automation are coming,” says Brunner.
 “You really run the risk of being replaced, or at a minimum having some of your job automated, if you don’t adapt.”

-The University of Illinois Master of Science in Accountancy (MSA) program is ranked among the top three accounting programs in the U.S., and it is an affordable way to prepare for the ongoing evolution in accounting and finance.
+The master’s in accounting program from the University of Illinois is ranked among the top three accounting programs in the U.S., and it is an affordable way to prepare for the ongoing evolution in accounting and finance.
 Better yet, the online program — the iMSA — provides students the flexibility to prepare for the future while maintaining their current employment and apply their recent learnings to their job.

 The iMSA specifically emphasizes the application of data science to help businesses uncover valuable insights, identify process improvements to increase efficiency, and better manage organizational risk.
 “Data is disrupting entire industries,” says Brunner.
 “You can see that we are just at the beginning of this new path, [and data science] is going to be critical going forward.”